Best Soil for Indoor Plants UK

 Here are a few questions I often hear from new indoor plant lovers:

-Do you need specific soil for indoor plants?
+Can I use garden soil for indoor plants?

 Quick Reference: Best Soil Mixes by Plant Type